Osteoporosis Prevention Starts Early

-- Children who take medications, such as steroids, to treat respiratory diseases like asthma.
+- Children who take long-standing medications, such as steroids and anti-seizure medications.

 - Children who have cystic fibrosis, celiac disease, and inflammatory bowel disease.
 These conditions make it difficult for the body to absorb nutrients appropriately.

-- Children with cerebral palsy and other conditions that place limits on physical activity, especially those who take chronic medications for seizure control.
+- Children with cerebral palsy and other conditions that place limits on physical activity.

 - Children and adolescents who lead inactive, sedentary lifestyles.

-Childhood obesity may also play a role in reducing bone density, but more research is needed to separate the roles of other factors including diet, race, ethnicity, lifestyle, and sun exposure.
+Childhood obesity also plays a role in reducing bone density, but more research is needed to separate the roles of other factors including diet, race, ethnicity, lifestyle, and sun exposure.

-Research is currently being done on ways to maximize peak bone mass in children but, for now, parents and children alike can benefit from a healthy diet and lifestyle by following these suggestions:
+Research is currently being done on ways to maximize peak bone mass in children.
+But for now, parents and children alike can benefit from a healthy diet and lifestyle by following these suggestions:

 - Make sure you get enough calcium and Vitamin D throughout your life.

 - Do not smoke.
-Cigarette smoking often starts in childhood and has a harmful effect on reaching peak bone mass.
+Cigarette smoking often starts in adolescence and has a harmful effect on reaching peak bone mass.
 Learn more: Smoking and Musculoskeletal Health

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.